YanisBft/Mooblooms/README.md

 * ``particle(ParticleEffect particle)``
 * ``lootTable(Identifier lootTable)``
 * ``spawnEntry(SpawnEntry spawnEntry)``
+* ``spawnPredicate(SpawnRestriction.SpawnPredicate spawnPredicate)``
 * ``spawnEgg(int primaryColor, int secondaryColor)``
 * ``spawnEgg(int primaryColor, int secondaryColor, RegistryKey<ItemGroup> group)``
 * ``configCategory(MoobloomConfigCategory configCategory)``

 #### What you need to do
-Some things still need to be done outside the builders:
+You still need to do additional things outside the builders:
 * Make the texture file of your entity
 * Create the model file of your spawn egg
-* Add spawn restriction settings
-* Add a config for your entity
+* Add a config for your entity if you wish

-*Note that some of these are planned to be added to the builders in the future.*